Prologue – Cowboys & Indians Play by Maida Withers

 Prologue: Cowboys and Indians Play is a solo performance of dance and spoken text written and performed by Maida Withers – her view of the west as a cowgirl and as the great granddaughter of pioneering settlers in Utah.
 Prologue presents the wit that underlies many of Withers’ works – a combination of hopefulness and cynicism about humans and the earth.

-*Prologue: Cowboys and Indians Play was included in a program of dance presented in Brasilia, Brazil, date TBD.
-Maida was in Brasilia ??
-May 10 to June 1, 1992 with American and other international artists teaching in public schools and doing projects related to the upcoming Eco ’92 global environment conference in Rio de Janeiro.
+*Prologue: Cowboys and Indians Play was performed at National Theatre, Brasilia, Brazil, date TBD.
+Artists in Brasilia were teaching in public schools – integrating consciousness of the art through art projects, including dance.
+School children created banners and other ideas and projects related to the upcoming Eco ’92 global environment conference in Rio de Janeiro.

 Note: Maida performed in summer plays at Purdue University where she was a professor of dance.
 Her works often demand aspects of acting by dance performers.
-Her dances sometimes reference “story” elements.
+Her dances sometimes reference “story” elements as well as developing characters (of sorts).

 Notes: Find dates (in bold) in archives MWDCCo documents: Dance for the Earth